eliranwong/UniqueBible/installation/windows.md

 # 2. Run Anaconda installer

-To avoid writting permission, it is easier to select option "Just me"
+To avoid writting permission, it is easier to select option "Just Me"

 <img src="screenshots/install_just_for_me.png">

-To make running the app easier, it is suggested to select "add path ..." option, as indicated below.
+To make running the app easier, it is suggested to select "Add Anaconda to my PATH environment variable" option, as indicated below.

 <img src="screenshots/add_path.png">